normatovbekzod/car-rental-sql-database/README.md

 ORDER BY daily_hire_rate DESC;
 ```

 Query 5.
-Show all cars which have daily hire rate less than daily hire rates of all cars with capacity equal to 2 and reserved count >= 2
+Show all cars which have a daily hire rate less than the daily hire rates of all cars with a capacity equal to 2 and reserved count >= 2
 ```sql
 SELECT vehicle_registration_number, reserved_count, status, daily_hire_rate, capacity
 FROM smile.vehicle